Teach Us Consent

 This podcast is here to make those big conversations easier, clearer, and way more human.
 No shame.
 No judgement.
 S*x and relationship education we all deserve.

 Want to go deeper?
-We've created hundreds of resources to help you get confident with consent, sex and relationships – visit teachusconsent.com
+We've created hundreds of resources to help you get confident with consent, sex and relationships – visit teachusconsent.com.

-Content note: This material contains sensitive content and may include references to sexual harassment and assault, homophobia, transphobia, racism and other forms of violence.
+Content note: This material contains sensitive content, and includes references to suicide, mental health, sexual harassment and assault, and other forms of violence.
 Please listen with care and compassion for yourself, and feel free to switch off at any point.
-You can visit teachusconsent.com/support for resources such as 1800RESPECT and 13YARN, or call 000 in emergencies.

 In Australia, Mental Health Care Plans are available through GPs and can provide access to subsidised sessions with mental health professionals.
 Reach out to your GP to discuss your options.